lanefu/armbian-userpatches-example-indiedroid-nova/README.md

 # armbian-userpatches-example-indiedroid-nova
-reference implementation of having a unique device completely configured via userpatches.
+Reference implementation for the Armbian framework for unofficial boards by having a unique device completely configured via userpatches.

-## if you haven't used armbian before.
+## if you haven't used armbian build framework before.

-it's best let armbian use docker on your behalf.
+it's best let armbian build framework use docker on your behalf.

 this means 2 things.